 For VirtualBox users, maybe you find after switching VMSVGA to VBoxVGA or VBoxSVGA, it works more normally.
 That is because VBoxVGA and VBoxSVGA won’t enable 3D Acceleration.
 I recommend using VMSVGA by default.

 So when you face the graphic problem, don’t waste your time like me, just turn off 3D Acceleration.

 Recently I found a problem: while apt upgrade, it’s always being stuck at “Processing triggers for man-db”.
 In fact, the process is still running, just too slowly.

 I guess triggering man-db will take too much CPU time to finish so it looks like being stuck.
 I didn’t monitor the disk I/O status, I guess it needs a number of disk I/O actions.
 If you’re using HDD, that would be slow.

 Maybe there’s a bug.
 As far as I know, man-db problem exists in every Debian-based Linux distribution, including Debian and Ubuntu.
 The earliest report I see is in 2012, and Debian 11, the latest stable Debian version, also has this problem.

-Because triggering man-db is the last step of upgrade, it seems like organizing and concluding something.
+Because triggering man-db is nearly the last step of upgrade, it seems like organizing and concluding something.
 It doesn’t upgrade man-db package itself, so using apt-mark hold man-db command is useless.

 Some tutorials say that remove the man-db package or delete the cache folder of man-db, it may cause other problems.

 First of all, forget the one who told you using Putty to generate the key, it’s outdated now.